LLKevin/RestaurantWebsite/README.md

-# Le pâtisserie boutique - A French inspired Cafe Web Application
+# Le pâtisserie boutique - A French inspired Cafe.
 This is a web application which uses JavaScript (ES6) to create the dom elements.
 The application makes use of webpack to bundle everything together.